+Starr Contact: School Onle

-Organizational Behaviour A Staff Contact: Dr. J. Mathews SS L3 Notes: Excluded IROB5906, PSYC7100.
+Organizational Behaviour A

+Staff Contact: Mr J. Holt

+Note/s: Excluded IROB5906, PSYC7100.

 This subject seeks to explain human behaviour within organizations.
 It draws upon a range of disciplines, but with particular reliance on behavioural sciences of psychology and social psychology and their derived disciplines.
 Its foci are the individual, the group, and the behavioural processes of organization integration, change and development.
 Topics covered include personality, perception, attitudes and values, motivation, learning, interpersonal behaviour (and skills), group dynamics, leadership and teamwork, decision - making, power and control, and the behavioural implications of change and development.
 Wherever appropriate, case examples from Australia will be used.
 Organization, administrative and management theories and constructs serve as integrating and explanatory frameworks for the subject.